 Provide personnel with the background and template for building departmental continuity of operations plans.
 The COOP plan is designed to address the immediate aftermath, short-term and long-term with focus on continuing essential functions, which would become extremely important in the event of a catastrophic event that would disable their building for an extended time period.
 Participants will learn how to conduct a hazard analysis and identify and prioritize departmental essential functions, including vital records, systems and equipment.

 The Office of Emergency Management offers the American Heart Association's CPR/AED Training.
-This course is free for Crisis Coordinators.
-However, a $23 charge is required for all others for the AHA certification card.
+This course is free for all Kennesaw State University students, staff, and faculty.

 Crime Prevention 101